compmem/QuantCog/syllabus/syllabus.md

 This is a graduate-level course, which means that much of the burden of staying motivated to learn is transferred to the student.
 As such, there will not be any in-class exams.
 Students will be evaluated on the basis of:

-- Lesson exercises / class participation (20 pts)
+- Lesson exercises / class participation (30 pts)
-- Two mini-projects (20 pts + 20 pts)
+- Mini projects (30 pts)
 - Final project (40 pts)

 for a total of 100 points.

+The course will be graded using the standard grading scale with your percentage of points earned out of the total possible points rounding to the nearest whole percentage point.